-- o Your work involves manual labour that could be affected by the flap - o You enjoy sports that could be affected by the flap - o Your career depends on how you look or speak - You should speak to your doctor about how to manage aspects of your lifestyle, such as smoking, drinking alcohol and chronic conditions (e.g. diabetes and obesity) that may increase the risk of complications. - If you take blood thinning medication for a heart condition or blood clots (such as Warfarin, Plavix, Aspirin or Pradaxa), make sure your surgeon is aware.
+- o previous surgery in the area where the flap will be taken from (donor site) - Let your surgeon know if: - o your work involves manual labour that could be affected by the flap - o you enjoy sports that could be affected by the flap - o your career depends on how you look or speak - You should speak to your doctor about how to manage aspects of your lifestyle, such as smoking, drinking alcohol and chronic conditions (e.g. diabetes and obesity) that may increase the risk of complications. - o If you take blood thinning medication for a heart condition or blood clots (such as Warfarin, Plavix, Aspirin or Pradaxa), make sure your surgeon is aware.
 Some of these medications need to be stopped more than a week before the operation.
-Sometimes a short-acting blood thinner (such as Clexane) is used before and after the surgery. - Talk to your cancer care team about any likely side effects to expect following the operation, such as speech, swallowing, breathing and appearance.
+Sometimes a short-acting blood thinner (such as Clexane) is used before and after the surgery. - Talk to your cancer care team about any likely side effects you can expect following the operation, such as speech, swallowing, breathing and appearance.
 You may find it useful to talk to a dietitian, speech pathologist or specialist head and neck nurse about these issues.